Flying Fish and Macaroni Pie

 Day one ended in a sunset conversation with the head chef at the upscale Cliff restaurant.
 Paul Owens, a British native, travels the world visiting Michelin 3 star restaurants to find inspiration, and then returns to his current home of Barbados to present high end menu options to the island’s most affluent visitors.
 The restaurant sits on a rocky cliffside by the edge of the ocean.
 Fiery torches light the columns all around, and you can see huge tarpon fish swimming in the deep waters nearby at a certain time in the evening.
 Although we only partook of cocktails and arancini (rice and cheese balls) from the more casual sister restaurant The Cliff Beach Club, we were intrigued by the Kobe beef from Japan, fresh vegetables from France, and local seafood like scallops and shrimp being served at the main restaurant.

-Throughout the following days we made quite a few memorable stops.
+Throughout the following days we made quite a few memorable stops on our culinary Barbados tour.
 The adventurer’s spot, The Souse Factory, is where we found vinegar cured pig’s feet and other unusual animal parts that both locals and visitors swear by.
 Mustor’s is the place for the “bread and two”, that’s a salt bread sandwich made with two fish cakes (saltfish fritters) or two meatballs.
 Locals and foreigners, officials and men on the street, all lunch at this downtown eatery run by the third generation of its founding family.
 Cuzz’s Fish Shack wasn’t too far from our hotel.
 One of his customers was visiting from Australia and confessed that he had eaten there on all three of the three mornings he and his friend had been guests on the island.
 Cuzz’s “cutters”, fish sandwiches made with Bajan salt bread, fresh mahi mahi or kingfish, and any combination of egg and / or cheese, are a favorite of celebrity chef Marcus Samuelsson, so of course we had to try them too.
 Oistins is the Friday night “lime” where tourists and locals mingle over seafood caught literally steps away.
 And the unassuming rasta man that runs Bonzo’s Vegetarian serves up macaroni pie, veggie fritters and rice and peas made the “ital” way, with no meats and only sea salt and fresh herbs as seasoning.

-On this trip, we were able to see and share so much of our host island.
+On this Barbados tour, we were able to see and share so much of our host island.
 We told stories about the variety of food, warm people and the rich culture we learned about in a most authentic way.
 I think we’re all looking forward to doing more of that in upcoming seasons.
 Cheers!